Co-Pro Brokering +44(0)7812 084448

 Filled with suspense and tension, Police Hour of Duty is a brand new documentary format.
 With cameras embedded across the force, every episode delivers an access-all-areas deep-dive inside a force that never stands still.

 Police: Hour of Duty premiered on Channel 5 on Monday 4th May 2020 at 9pm.
-The first episode attracted an average 1.5 million viewers (peaking at 1,7m), up 39% for share vs slot average .
-Most popular among young men, it delivered a 10.6% share of their viewing - almost double the slot average.
+The first episode ranked Number 1 across the channel group for the week (Barb) and attracted over two million viewers over a 28 day period.
+Most popular among young men, it delivered a 10.6% share of their viewing - almost double the slot average and up 39% for share vs slot overall.

 At 9pm, It’s a busy night in Comms HQ as 999 requests flood in.
 On the line is a woman claiming to have swallowed over 40 pills who desperately needs help.
 At the same time, officers in the Proactive Unit are following up on a raid earlier in the day when they arrested three people thought be part of a ‘county lines’ drug dealing operation.
 With the suspects in custody, can they persuade the Crown Prosecution Service that they have enough evidence to secure a charge?